 Let's take a look at Studio Ezra's "Elsternwick Escape."
 This is actually the home of Tiles of Ezra founder and director Georgia Ezra.
 Georgia absolutely nails the all-white aesthetic.
-At first glance, you see a beautiful, light kitchen, but delve a little deeper and you will see a myriad of varying tones and textures.
+At first glance, you see a beautiful, light kitchen, but delve a little deeper and you will see a plethora of varying tones and textures.

 There are six different tones of white that make up the ‘white’ of her kitchen.
 There’s the crisp white of the window frames, the white of the walls, the white on the ceiling, the variation of whites in her mosaic splashback, the caesarstone benchtop, the cupboard fronts below the bench and the cupboard fronts above the bench.